opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### Where can I find the policy details for this initiative?
 Please refer to the Playbook or approach your agency representative for more information.

-### What is the E-commerce Order Approval mini-app for?
+### Who is the E-commerce Order Approval mini-app for?
 This mini-app is for Small Value Purchase approving officers (AOs).
 In this mini-app, they can approve/reject pending e-commerce order requests.
 They can also see their SVP approval history.

 Due to technical constraints, we cannot hide the approval mini-app from non-AOs.
 If you are not an AO, please ignore this mini-app.